Category Archives: Hammer Horror

 Although these fits are somewhat calmed by Leon’s love for the beautiful Cristina (Catherine Feller), he regularly transforms into a werewolf, terrorizing the Spanish countryside.

 Before the central part of the story, Leon’s mother is imprisoned and raped by a homeless beggar gone mad.
-Unfortunately for her, she gives birth on Christmas when the werewolf curse is started.
+Unfortunately, she gives birth on Christmas when the werewolf curse is started.
 She soon dies and little Leon is taken in by Don and his motherly housekeeper, Teresa.

 The middle sequence explains how Leon as a little boy escapes out his bedroom window to kill animals thinking it’s all just a dream.
 Don and others try to hide Leon’s secret.